ansible-collections/cloud-content-handbook/Guidelines/jira_ticket_creation_guidelines.md

 `Cloud Content`

 **Priority & Due Date:**
-Set based on urgency or in consultation with the BU/team
+Set the priority and due date based on urgency or in consultation with the BU/team.

 **Description / Goal:**
 Provide a brief summary of the research or investigation to be done.
 Include: